ManOnSaturn/PDF-splitter/README.md

 **How to create an executable**

-On windows, i've used pyinstaller v4.9 and executed this command:
+On Windows, I've used pyinstaller v4.9 and executed this command:
 ```sh
 pyinstaller main.py -F -w --name PDF-splitter-win64 --icon="appicon_182x182.ico" --add-data "appicon_182x182.ico;."
 ```